ADHD in Children: Symptoms, Evaluations & Treatments

 - Often has difficulty waiting his or her turn (e.g., while waiting in line, while speaking in conversations).

-- Often interrupts or intrudes on others (e.g., butts into conversations, games, or activities; may start using other people’s things without asking or receiving permission; for adolescents and adults, may intrude into or take over what others are doing).”4
+- Often interrupts or intrudes on others (e.g., butts into conversations, games, or activities; may start using other people’s things without asking or receiving permission; for adolescents and adults, may intrude into or take over what others are doing).”5

-ADHD – Combined Type
+Symptoms of ADHD in Children – Combined Type

 To have ADHD Combined Type, an individual must meet the guidelines of both ADHD Primarily Inattentive and ADHD Primarily Hyperactive-Impulsive – that is, they must exhibit six of the nine symptoms listed for each sub-type.

-ADHD Symptoms: How a Diagnosis Is Made
+ADHD in Children: How a Diagnosis Is Made

 An evaluation for ADHD may start with a routine visit to the pediatrician, but chances are it won’t end it there.
 As a rule, most general practitioners are not trained in the idiosyncrasies of ADHD and its overlapping conditions, or not equipped to perform the in-depth evaluation needed.